What is a Quaker School? 5 Reasons to Choose a Quaker EducationWritten by Friends Academy

 What is a Quaker school?

-Students and families at a Friends school do not need to be Quaker.
-In fact, at most Quaker institutions, including Friends Academy, only a small portion of the population is Quaker.
-Additionally, Quakers value a diverse religious environment and do not engage in self-proselytizing.
+Students and families at a Friends school do not need to be Quakers.
+In fact, Quakers are only a small portion of the population in most Quaker institutions, including Friends Academy.
+Quakers value a diverse religious environment and do not engage in self-proselytizing.

-Why should parents send their kids to a Quaker School?
+Why should parents send their children to a Quaker School?

-1. Quaker schools have values woven into their curriculum.
+1. Quaker schools weave values into the curriculum

 For example, at Friends Academy:

 - Three-year-old students in Playgroup learn about important “peacemakers” in history, such as Martin Luther King, Jr. and Gandhi.

 - In fourth grade science, stewardship is intentionally tied into lessons about renewable energy resources.

 - Eighth grade history students end their unit on the Holocaust with a Meeting for Worship with an equity-focused query.